kubernetes-sigs/azurefile-csi-driver/deploy/example/nfs/README.md

 ## NFS support
-[NFS volume on Azure Files](https://github.com/RenaShahMSFT/Azure-Files-NFS-Preview) is now available on Azure Canary(centraluseuap) region.
-This page shows how to use NFS feature on Azure Kubernetes cluster.
+[NFS volume on Azure Files](https://github.com/RenaShahMSFT/Azure-Files-NFS-Preview) is now in Private Preivew on Azure Canary(centraluseuap) region.
+This service is optimized for random access workloads with in-place data updates.
+It provides full POSIX file system support.
+</br>This page shows how to use NFS feature by Azure File CSI driver on Azure Kubernetes cluster.

-### Feature Status: Alpha
+#### Feature Status: Alpha
 > supported OS: Linux

 #### Prerequisite